Cybersecurity News: MFA fatigue hacking, Senate blasts counterintelligence, Australian telco breach

 Domain shadowing becoming more popular among cybercriminals

-Threat analysts at Palo Alto Networks (Unit 42) have discovered that the phenomenon of ‘domain shadowing’ might be more prevalent than previously thought, uncovering 12,197 cases while scanning the web between April and June 2022.
-Domain shadowing is a subcategory of DNS hijacking, where threat actors compromise the DNS of a legitimate domain to host their own subdomains for use in malicious activity but do not modify the legitimate DNS entries that already exist.
-In the meantime, the threat actors are free to host C2 (command and control) addresses, phishing sites, and malware-dropping points, abusing the good reputation of the hijacked domain to bypass security checks.
+Palo Alto Networks (Unit 42) analysts suggest that “domain shadowing” might be more prevalent than previously thought.
+During a scan of the internet between April and June 2022, they found more than 12,000, cases.
+“Domain shadowing is a subcategory of DNS hijacking, where threat actors compromise the DNS of a legitimate domain to host their own subdomains for use in malicious activity but do not modify the legitimate DNS entries that already exist.”
+This enables the threat actors to host command and control (C2) addresses, phishing sites, and malware-dropping points, abusing thehijacked domain to bypass security checks.

 U-Haul data breach exposed data of more than 2 million clients